Due to the large number of sensors in IOT Sensor networks these sensors will be mainly wireless.

 However for some reason the Gateway response doesn’t contain the Gateway address, but a response from another client does.

-MQTT-SN Brokers and Gateways
+Brokers and Gateways

 To test MQTT-SN you will need a broker.
 There currently aren’t many MQTT-SN brokers available.